 It’s tough to give recommendations about how much weight to use since everyone’s fitness level is different.
 The correct amount of weight will make your muscles fail, or become fatigued, during your desired rep range.
 For example, if you are looking to tone your muscles and increase muscular endurance, you will want to use the amount of weight that will make your muscles fail within 12-20 reps.
 If you are looking to add mass, use heavier weights that will make your muscles fail within 6-12 reps.
 The best rule of thumb for shoulder exercises, and indeed any strength training exercises, is to start low and add weight as needed.
 This decreases your chance of overloading your muscles and connective tissue.

 To learn more about how to structure your strength training workouts, including those in which you’ll do the best shoulder exercises for women, check out our Weight Training Section.
 Must-reads include Sets and Reps, Weight Training Set Structure, and Weight Training Volume.
-Especially if you’re new to strength training, start with Workout Routines for Beginners.

 Best Shoulder Exercises for Women